diguifi/Dude-TopDown/README.md

 ## Thats it!
 Thanks for showing interest on this work and feel free to contribute as you like.
 Any questions you can find my contact info [here](https://diguifi.github.io)

+# TODOs

+- ~Animation of genetic pool methods when passing a level~ (must be improved)
+- Code refactoring to make the game loop and variables part of an object
+- New maps for levels
+- Better in-game UI
+- ~Optimize music and sounds for better sync~
+- General optimization